×

 By Andrew Goudsward

-WASHINGTON, Jan 30 (Reuters) – The U.S. Justice Department has started a civil rights investigation into the fatal shooting of Alex Pretti by a federal immigration officer in Minneapolis, a senior official said on Friday.
+WASHINGTON, Jan 30 (Reuters) – The U.S. Justice Department has started a civil rights investigation into the fatal shooting of Alex Pretti by federal immigration officers in Minneapolis, a senior official said on Friday.

 The department’s investigation could potentially lead to criminal charges against the officers involved, though there is a high legal bar to bring such a case.